 - Student alias – in order to conceal the identity of these students, we have used aliases.

-- Second column presents the low GMAT score that the students obtained.
+- The second column presents the low GMAT score that the students obtained.
 In addition, their verbal scores are also presented.

 - The next set of columns includes scores in concept and application files.